osamakhn/SUN/README.md

       - Some operating systems (Linux) many require docker compose to be installed seperatly [https://docs.docker.com/compose/install/]()

   - Start kafka
+      - cd into the *kafka-docker* directory
-      - cd into kafka-docker and run `docker-compose up -d`
+      - run `docker-compose up -d` this will start the kafka continers
+      - Other handy commands:
+        - To view running containers `docker ps` (there should be 2)
+        - To gracefully stop containers `docker-compose stop`
+        - To start containers again `docker-compose start`

 ### License ###

   Copyright 2017 James Townley